davekilian/davekilian.github.com/_posts/2023-02-15-acquire-release.markdown

 In most multithreaded code, memory is owned by a single thread.

 That's obvious when you have threads working independently, each with its own private memory.
 But even when threads share memory, you almost always set it up so the threads *take turns* with it.
 In this setup, you could claim the memory has a single owner, because at any given point in time, you can identify a single thread that owns the memory: namely, whichever thread is taking its turn right now.
-(By the way, this is the principle underlying Rust's `RefCell<>` type.)
+(By the way, this also happens to be the principle underlying Rust's `RefCell<>` type.)

 One-at-a-time ownership ... that's how locks work, isn't it?